istio/tools/perf/benchmark/security/generate_policies/README.md

 ```bash
  ./generate_polices -to=100 -when=100 -from=100
 ```
- - This creates 1 AuthorizationPolicy which each contain 100 "To" operations, 100 "When" conditions, and 100 "From" sources
+ - This creates 1 AuthorizationPolicy which each contains 100 "To" operations, 100 "When" conditions, and 100 "From" sources